amaabca/aws-lex-conversation/README.md

 A conversation may transition between many different topics as the interaction progresses.
 This type of state transition can be easily handled with checkpoints.

 When a checkpoint is created, all intent and slot data is encoded and stored into a `checkpoints` session value.
-This data persist between invocations, and is not removed until the checkpoint is restored.
+This data persists between invocations, and is not removed until the checkpoint is restored.

 You can create a checkpoint as follows: